 Friendship Cooperation Cities

-Friendship Cooperation City affiliation was established in 1998 in order to exchange ideas and information on a city level in areas of shared metropolitan agendas such as sports promotion, culture, tourism and environmental challenges.
+The Friendship Cooperation City affiliations were first introduced in 1998 with the goal of exchanging ideas and information on a city-level in areas of common metropolitan agendas, such as sports promotion, culture, tourism and environmental challenges.

 - Buenos Aires (Argentina) June 1, 1998 / Friendship Cooperation City Affiliation

 - Budapest (Hungary) September 8, 1998 / Friendship Cooperation City Affiliation